 | Trustee | NCBA Trustees |

-This summary reflects a fund specifically designed for serious long-term investors, given its minimum investment threshold, lock-in period, and emphasis on capital accumulation.
+This summary reflects a fund specifically designed for serious long-term investors in 2026, given its minimum investment threshold and its emphasis on capital accumulation.

 Investment Objective and Strategy